When to Switch from Medium to High-Density Foam Roller | 321 STRONG Answers

 - &#10003;Large muscle groups like quads, hamstrings, and glutes need firmer pressure first; sensitive areas can stay on medium density longer

 Switch to a high-density foam roller when your medium-density roller no longer creates enough pressure to release muscle tension.
-Most people reach this point after 4-8 weeks of consistent rolling, as tissues adapt and need more intensity to produce the same recovery response.
+A lot of people reach this point after 4-8 weeks of consistent rolling, as tissues adapt and need more intensity to produce the same recovery response.
 If you're pressing through full sessions without feeling meaningful relief, a firmer roller is the next step.
 This progression is normal, not a technique problem.

 ## Three Signals That You've Outgrown Medium Density